Our Board is responsible for governing Dietitians Australia.

 MNutr&Diet, MBA, GradDipPsyc, PostGrapDipPsyc, BHSc, GradCertEdStudies(Higher Ed), APD

-Jemma is a trusted nutrition expert and an APD with over 17 years of experience across the food production, food service, food manufacturing and public health sectors.
+Jemma O'Hanlon is a trusted nutrition expert and APD with over 17 years’ experience across the food production, foodservice, food manufacturing and public health sectors.

-A strategic thinker and with strong business acumen, Jemma has led teams of dietitians in both commercial and not-for-profit organisations.
-Currently the Senior Food & Nutrition Advisor at the Heart Foundation, Jemma is responsible for driving programs that impact the community on a population level and identifying strategic opportunities to raise awareness of the Heart Foundation’s Heart Healthy Eating Patterns, position statements and evidence reviews.
+A strategic thinker with a strong business acumen, Jemma has led teams of dietitians in both commercial and not-for-profit organisations.
+Currently the Senior Food & Nutrition Advisor at the Heart Foundation, Jemma is responsible for driving programs that impact the community and identifying strategic opportunities to raise awareness of the Heart Foundation’s Heart Healthy Eating Patterns, position statements and evidence reviews.

 With extensive experience across all media platforms, Jemma has a natural ability to translate complex science into simple and engaging messages that drive behaviour change.
 Jemma has featured on a range of national broadcast platforms, championing culinary nutrition and demonstrating how food can be both nutritious and delicious.